Meteor-Community-Packages/meteor-browser-tests/README.md

 You can export `TEST_BROWSER_VISIBLE=1` to show the Electron window while tests run.

+Nightmare's default `wait()` timeout is 30 seconds.
+It may not be enough to run all your tests.
+You can change it using the environment variable `NIGHTMARE_WAIT_TIMEOUT=60000` to set it to 60 seconds, for example.

 ### PhantomJS

 Support for PhantomJS has been deprecated because it's development is suspended.
 For more information on why it got suspended, please take a look at [the repository](https://github.com/ariya/phantomjs)